fwhigh/fwhigh.github.io/_drafts/lightgbm-vs-keras-metaflow.md

 This is the flow you are running.
 The mock data is generated in the start step.
-The next step splits across all hyperparameter grid points for all contenders -- 7 total for 2 models in the case of this example.
+The next step splits across all hyperparameter grid points for all contenders -- 10 total for 2 models in the case of this example.
-Then there are 5 tasks for each of 5 cross validation folds, for a total of 35 tasks.
+Then there are 5 tasks for each cross validation fold, for a total of 50 tasks.
 Models are trained in these tasks directly.
 The next step joins the folds and summarizes the results by model and hyperparameter grid point.